Alexander-Domnenko/design/QML_4_models_and_representations/README.md

-implementation of an adaptive messenger model with the ability to add messages.
+Implementation of an adaptive messenger model with the ability to add messages.

 ---